 Although there were concerns about the loss of the existing factory wall and its historical links, it was considered that recording the "asset" and retaining the lower part of the wall as a frontage wall for the development goes some way to address this issue.
-However as noted above it is taking some time to achieve a satisfactory standard of finish for these works which is still on going.
+Following lengthy discussions with the Council's Urban Design & Conservation officer the wall has been improved with more suitable pointing and cleaned to give it a more even appearance.
+The latest clean is to be undertaken before committee.